-- 1. A formal letter of full compliance will be provided, within 30 calendar days from the desk review to the agency's director, ADOT's LPA Section, ADOT Civil Rights Director, Deputy Civil Rights Director, Title VI Nondiscrimination Program Coordinator and the Title VI Program Manager. - 2.
+- 1. A formal letter of full compliance is provided, within 30 calendar days from the desk review to the agency's director, ADOT's LPA Section, External Civil Rights Programs Manager, Title VI Program Coordinator and the Title VI Program Manager. - 2.
 The report may still provide recommendations for strengthening the LPA's Title VI compliance program.